Click on a link to be taken to the entry

 - Health Insurance: The University requires all students to have health

-or returning to the University in the fall.
-Students entering the University
+students entering or returning to the University in the fall.
+Students entering

-at other times should contact Student Health directly for enrollment information
+the University at other times should contact Student Health directly for

-to ensure adequate health insurance coverage, all international students
+adequate health insurance coverage, all international students are subject

 the University will bill all new and returning international students in